 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Whether you’ve had 20/20 vision all your life or worn corrective lenses for many years, at some point you may need bifocals.
+Whether you’ve had 20/20 vision all your life or have worn corrective lenses for many years, at some point you may need bifocals.

 Bifocal contact lenses are a viable option for many people with vision concerns.